raspberrypisig/minimal-mistakes/_posts/2017-12-5-homeassistant.md

 ![Home Assistant Post Install](https://github.com/raspberrypisig/raspberrypisig.github.io/raw/master/assets/images/homeassistant-postinstall.jpg)

+# Components
+In any home automation solution, you want to interface devices and internet services.
+This is done with [components](https://home-assistant.io/components/#all).
+The components listed here are maintained officially by the creators of Home Assistant.

+Let's look at an example.

+There is a [BOM Weather component](https://home-assistant.io/components/sensor.bom/) to get weather data.

 # Configuration
 All configuration is done with YAML files.
 The main configuration file is called configuration.yml